 - A healthy lifestyle is important to maintain bone health.
 Women with early menopause should avoid smoking, engage in regular weight-bearing exercise, and ensure adequate dietary intake of calcium and vitamin D.

-- If a woman suffers a bone fracture from osteoporosis, there are several proven therapies available to reduce her risk of further fractures,
+- If a woman suffers a minimal trauma fracture, there are several proven therapies other than oestrogen available to reduce her risk of further fractures.
+Specialist referral is recommended.

 Prevention of cardiovascular disease:

 - POI is associated with an increased risk and earlier onset of cardiovascular disease, cardiac failure and mortality3 with endothelial dysfunction, coagulation changes and dyslipidaemia implicated in the pathogenesis

 - HRT/MHT has beneficial effects on endothelial function, insulin resistance and lipid profile.
 Early institution of HRT/MHT and continuation to at least until the age of natural menopause is recommended to assist cardiovascular risk reduction3.

 - Screening for and appropriately managing cardiovascular risk factors (e.g. hypertension, weight, smoking, diabetes mellitus, hyperlipidaemia) is recommended.

 - Memory disturbance associated with chemotherapy is well recognised; however, the effect of long term oestrogen deficiency on cognitive function is unclear at present.
 Increased risk of cognitive dysfunction, Parkinson’s disease and Alzheimer’s disease was observed in some but not all observational studies of women with surgical premature menopause3.
 Studies have shown impairment of verbal memory after bilateral oophorectomy or administration of a GnRHa which is reversed by oestrogen treatment3.
 Oestrogen therapy in women with POI until the age of natural menopause may have benefits related to cognitive/ neurological function.